-A: ATA is working to make keyboarded examinations possible, but no certain date has been set at which this change from handwritten examinations will take place.
-For the time being, no electronic equipment of any kind is permitted in the examination room.
-At the certification exam sitting, an exception is made for disabled persons, who may write their examination on a non-memory typewriter.
+A: ATA is now offering keyboarded examinations on a limited basis.
+However, most sittings still involve writing the examination by hand.
+No electronic equipment of any kind is permitted at such sittings.
+An exception is made for disabled persons, who may write their examination on a non-memory typewriter.

 Q: Do I need to bring a calculator to convert measures, distances, currencies, and the like?

-A: Calculators, like other electronic equipment, are not permitted at the exam sitting.
-You are not expected to make these mathematical conversions.
+A: You are not expected to make these mathematical conversions.
 However, if you choose to make any such conversions, you will not be penalized if you convert correctly, but you will if the conversion is wrong.